GreenCape/codegen/docs/definitions.md

         This is a mapping table, containing id pairs (and optionally additional data) of many-to-many relations.

-    + `external`

-        This represents an external table.
-No entity templates are rendered for this table, but the information may be useful for other related entites.

 + `storage`

     Information about the storage.
 Currently only the `type` 'default' is supported, requiring the declaration of a `table` name.